globus/globus-automate-client/docs/source/using_cli_and_flows.rst

 *  ``ACTIVE``: The Action is still running and making progress towards completion.

 *  ``INACTIVE``: The Action has not yet completed, but it is not making progress.
-Commonly, so intervention is necessary to help it continue to make progress.
+Commonly, some intervention is necessary to help it continue to make progress.
 The ``details`` may provide additional information on what is necessary for it to continue.

 *  ``SUCCEEDED``: The Action is complete, and the completion was considered to be normal or desirable.

 *  ``FAILED``: The Action has stopped running due to some error condition.
 It cannot make progress towards a successful completion.

-Because we specified a ``sleep_time`` value of 60, it will remain in this state for 60 seconds.
+Because we specified a ``sleep_time`` value of 60 in our example input, the Action will remain in this state for 60 seconds.
 The ``details`` portion will be specific to every Action and is the output or result of running the Action.
 This Action always includes the value ``"Hello": "World"`` and the property ``hello`` with the value passed in the ``echo_string``.
 The ``release_after`` value provides the number of seconds, after the Action has completed, that the result from the Action will automatically be removed.
-Up until that amount of time, we can continue to retrieve the result of the Action as we show in the next section.
+Until that amount of time has elapsed after the Action completes, we can continue to retrieve the result of the Action as we show in the next section.

 Retrieving Status
 ^^^^^^^^^^^^^^^^^